Browsing Category

 Omer Aziz, author

-Our collective glory held the day until some thieves tried to steal it with a gunshot scattering through a sea of peaceful humans.
+Our collective glory held the day until some thieves tried to steal it with a gunshot scattering through a sea of peaceful fans.
 For those injured, a horrific moment.
-For those in the stampede, a panic sure to cause future sleepless nights.
-But these criminals were apprehended by quick thinking cops.
-Most of the crowd were not affected; thousands and thousands of fans dancing down the streets still turned their faces to the sun.
+For those in the stampede, panic is sure to cause future sleepless nights.
+These criminals were apprehended by quick-thinking cops.
+Most of the crowd was unaffected; thousands of fans still turned their faces to the sun.

-Fleeting as it is, joy can not be stolen.
+Fleeting as it is, joy cannot be stolen.
 It was ours.
 We would do well to mark it.
-Bring our joy globes out to marvel and remember.
+Bring our pleasure globes out to marvel and remember.
 There will be shadows again, but that moment is now embedded in our collective history.
-Age affords us this wisdom or why else are all the old folks grinning their wrinkled smiles to themselves?
-Someday that will be me, remembering the boys with their cigars and champagne splashing out in a spray over all of us.
-For the briefest moment, turning us all into bubbles.
+Age affords us this wisdom, or why else are all the old folks grinning their wrinkled smiles to themselves?
+Someday that will be me, remembering the boys with their cigars and champagne splashing out in a spray over all of us and turning us all into bubbles for the briefest moment.

 For more reading: